1873 FA Cup final: Route to the final

 Oxford University's first FA Cup match took place at London's Kennington Oval (pictured in 1891).

 The 1872–73 FA Cup was contested by 16 clubs, 14 of which entered the competition at the first round stage.
 As the previous year's winning finalists, Wanderers received a bye straight to the final.
 This was in keeping with the original concept of the competition being a "challenge cup", in which the holders would qualify directly for the following season's final and teams would compete for the other place in the final and the right to challenge them for the trophy.
 This was the only time this rule was used; with effect from the following season, the holders joined the competition at the first round stage along with all the other entrants.

 In the first round, Oxford University played Crystal Palace in the first of two Cup matches played on 26 October at London's Kennington Oval.
 Oxford took a three-goal lead and, although their opponents scored twice, held on for a 3-2 victory.
 Four weeks later, they played away to Clapham Rovers in the second round and won 3–0.
 In the third round, the university team were paired with the previous season's losing finalists, the Royal Engineers.
 Oxford won 1–0 and went on to play Maidenhead in the fourth round.
 Due to other teams receiving byes, this was the only match at this stage of the competition, and for the third consecutive round Oxford emerged victorious without conceding a goal, winning 4–0.
-Oxford opponents in the semi-finals were set to be Scotland's leading club, Queen's Park, who had received a bye straight to the semi-finals to reduce the amount and cost of travelling required to take part in a competition in which all the other entrants were from the south of England.
+Oxford's opponents in the semi-finals were set to be Scotland's leading club, Queen's Park, who had received a bye straight to the semi-finals to reduce the amount and cost of travelling required to take part in a competition in which all the other entrants were from the south of England.
 Queen's, however, decided to withdraw from the competition due to a lack of funds, giving Oxford a walkover to the final.